johnryantaylor/JRT_QES_Notes/book/intro.md

-# Quantative Environmental Science
+# Quantitative Environmental Science

-Welcome to the course notes for Quantative Environmental Science.
+Welcome to the course notes for Quantitative Environmental Science.

 ```{tableofcontents}
 ```